 - How much did you move that day?

-*Please note that these steps are intended to help those whose eating behavior does not amount to a psychological disorder such as binge eating disorder or bulimia, both of which are conditions that require treatment by medical and mental health professionals.
+*Please note that these practices are intended to help those whose eating behavior does not amount to a psychological disorder such as binge eating disorder or bulimia, both of which are conditions that require treatment by medical and mental health professionals.
 If you think you might have an eating disorder, there is help available.

-Your Mind And Body Can Be Great Teachers If You’re Willing To Listen
+Your Mind and Body Can Be Great Teachers If You’re Willing to Listen